RightsBase

 Australia’s political prisoners

 A short documentary has appeared on the internet about Scott Parkin, the nonviolent US peace activist who in 2005 was detained in Australia for 5 days and then deported for being a 'direct or indirect risk to Australian national security.'
-Greenpeace Australia's communications director, Dan Cass, is depicted describing Parkin as Australia's first political […]
+Greenpeace Australia's communications director, Dan Cass, is depicted describing Parkin as Australia's first political prisoner. […]